artela-network/artela-docs/docs/develop/aspect-tools/aspect-tools-guide/index.md

 												 --gas  200000
 ```

-After the transaction has been finalized, we can see that the status of the transaction receipt is `false` ,  which means the Aspect has stopped contract from counting an odd number by reverting the transaction.
-You can also try with some even numbers by replacing the `55` in the above command, the status of transaction receipt should be `true`.
+After the transaction is finalized, you will notice that the status of the transaction receipt is `false`.
+This indicates that the Aspect successfully prevented the contract from processing an odd number by reverting the transaction.

+To further test, you can replace the `55` in the previous command with some even numbers.
+In this case, the status of the transaction receipt should be `true`, signifying that the transaction was allowed to proceed.

 # Summary

-Now you have learnt some basics about how to develop an Aspect, if you want to dig deeper, please check out our [Aspect Doc](https://www.notion.so/Aspect-Doc-acefd64b222d47b5a9da64c68133f2fa?pvs=21) for more details.
+Now you have learnt some basics about how to develop an Aspect, if you want to dig deeper, please check out our [Aspect Doc](https://docs.artela.network/develop/aspect-tools/aspect-docs) for more details.

+Now you've learned the basics of developing an Aspect.
+If you're interested in delving deeper, refer to [Aspect Doc](https://docs.artela.network/develop/aspect-tools/aspect-docs) for more details.